+(Chomsky (1993))

-- i.
-(Chomsky (1993)) - (22)a Strong lexicalism: verbs are pulled from the lexicon fully inflected. - b There is thus no obvious need for affix hopping. - c Rather, the inflected V raises to Agr (and T) to 'check' the features it already has.
-This checking can, in principle, take place anywhere in a derivation on the path to LF. - d Once a feature of AGR has done its checking work, it disappears. - (23) So what's the difference between French and English? - (24)a In French, the V-features of AGR (i.e., those that check features of a V) are strong. b In English, the V-features of AGR are weak. - (25)a If V raises to AGR overtly, the V-features of AGR check the features of the V and disappear.
+- (22) a Strong lexicalism: verbs are pulled from the lexicon fully inflected. - b There is thus no obvious need for affix hopping. - c Rather, the inflected V raises to Agr (and \tilde{T}) to 'check' the features it already has.
+This checking can, in principle, take place anywhere in a derivation on the path to LF. - d Once a feature of AGR has done its checking work, it disappears. - (23) So what's the difference between French and English?

+- (24)a In French, the V-features of AGR (i.e., those that check features of a V) are strong. - b In English, the V-features of AGR are weak. - (25)a If V raises to AGR overtly, the V-features of AGR check the features of the V and disappear.
 If V delays raising until LF, the V-features of AGR survive into PF. - b V-features are not legitimate PF objects. - c Strong features are visible at PF; weak features are not.
-Surviving strong features cause the derivation to 'crash' at PF. - d This forces overt V-raising in French. - (26) In English, delaying the raising until LF does not result in an ill-formed PF object, so such a derivation is possible.
-What makes it necessary is: - (27) 'Procrastinate': Whenever possible, delay an operation until LF. - (28) Why do have and be raise overtly? - (29) Have and be are semantically vacuous, hence not visible to LF operations.
+Surviving strong features cause the derivation to 'crash' at PF. - (26) This forces overt V-raising in French. - (27) In English, delaying the raising until LF does not result in an ill-formed PF object, so such a derivation is possible.
+What makes it necessary is: - (28) 'Procrastinate': Whenever possible, delay an operation until LF. - (29) Why do have and be raise overtly? - (30) Have and be are semantically vacuous, hence not visible to LF operations.
 Thus, if they have not raised overtly, they will not be able to raise at all.
-Their unchecked features will cause the LF to crash. - (30) Questions about (29): (1) Should syntactic operations, even those in the LF component, care about purely semantic properties?
-(2) If English subjunctives have a V feature to be checked, have and be evidently can raise in LF (and, along with main verbs, do so across negation).
-(3) Even instances of have and be arguably possessing semantic content raise overtly. - (31)a I desire that John not leave - b I desire that John not be here - (32)a Is there a solution / There isn't a solution - b Have you any money / I haven't any money - (33) The potential problem in (32) (which will dissolve later) clearly arises in other languages, such as Swedish, where auxiliary verbs pattern exactly with main verbs in remaining in situ in embedded clauses:

-- (34)a ..., om hon inte ofte har sett honom whether she not often has seen him

-- b om hon har inte ofte sett honom

-- c Om hon inte har ofta sett honom
+Their unchecked features will cause the LF to crash. - Questions about (30): (1) Should syntactic operations, even those in the LF component, care about purely semantic properties?
+(2) If English subjunctives have a V feature to be checked, have and be evidently can raise in LF (and, along with main verbs, do so across negation): - (32)a I desire that John not leave - b I desire that John not be here - (33) The potential problem in (32) clearly arises in other languages, such as Swedish, where auxiliary verbs pattern exactly with main verbs in remaining in situ in embedded clauses: - (34)a ..., om hon inte ofte har sett honom whether she not often has seen him - b om hon har inte ofte sett honom - c Om hon inte har ofta sett honom

-- (35) John not left
+(35) John not left

 - (36) Chomsky (1993) does not discuss how to rule out (35).
 Note that (19) does not carry over to this framework (even if we wanted it too).
 This much is clear: it must be ruled out, but its derivation must not crash.
-If it crashed, it couldn't block (37), since Procrastinate only chooses among convergent derivations.

-- (37) John left not
+If it crashed, it couldn't block (37), since Procrastinate only chooses among convergent derivations. - (37) John left not